miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 # Setting Up the Application Server

-Download the [Flyway command line tool](https://flywaydb.org/documentation/commandline/) and install it.
+Download the [Flyway command line tool](https://flywaydb.org/download/community) version 3.2.1 and install it.
+Newer versions of Flyway may cause issues, and are not recommended.

 The application server needs [Tomcat 8](https://tomcat.apache.org/download-80.cgi).